ajoyoommen/weblog-static/_posts/2020-02-04-from-wordpress-django-to-jekyll.markdown

 I hosted the blog at [blog.ajoyoommen.com](https://blog.ajoyoommen.com/) in July 2016 using a EC2 t2.micro instance.
 I used Bootstrap to design the layout for the home page, posts and all the custom views.
 Overall, the performance and design seemed great to me, in spite of the costs of running an EC2 instance perpetually.

 ### Django on AWS Lambda
 Around July 2018, I used [Zappa](https://github.com/Miserlou/Zappa) to deploy the blog on AWS Lambda.
 I moved the database from the t2.micro instance to a t2.nano.
 This reduced costs by almost 35%.
-I was quite decided by then, that I need to move to a static site generator, especially because you do not need to host a database.
+I was quite decided by then, that I need to move to a static site generator, especially because I would not need to host a database.

 ### Jekyll on AWS Amplify
-Last August, I started setting up my blog using Jekyll.
-The main challenge was converting the template structure in Django to Jekyll's layout structure.
+Last August, I started setting up my blog ([weblog-static](https://github.com/ajoyoommen/weblog-static) on my GitHub) using Jekyll.
+The major rework was converting the template structure in Django to Jekyll's format.
 For migrating the database into files, I used an IPython shell to iterate over each post from the database and create the markdown file with the correct filename and parameters.

 In September, I published the blog using [AWS Amplify](https://aws.amazon.com/amplify/console/).
 According to its website, what AWS Amplify provides is